chelodoz/todo-api-golang/README.md

 Use the command `make swagger` to generate the /docs/swagger.yaml and third_party/swagger-ui-4.11.1/swagger.json files from the go-swagger models

 ## Generate mocks
-Use the command `make mocks` to generate the mocks of the interfaces in /internal/mocks folder.
+Use the command `make mocks` to generate the mocks of the interfaces in /internal/todo/note folder.

-## Environment
-The `app.env.example` file is provided in the config directory to provide development environment variables change it to app.env to make it work

-## Run
-To run the code, you will need docker and docker-compose installed on your machine.
-In the project root, run `docker compose --env-file ./config/app.env up`.